The Fragility of Faith and Redemption: A Philosophical Reflection on Sin and Divinity

 Deceived by worldly allurements and misled by the devil, they derive fleeting pleasure in sinful indulgence, yet remain oblivious to the impending reality of mortality and the inevitable judgment awaiting them.
 Ultimately, those who depart from this world unrepentant and without atonement relinquish all earthly possessions and spiritual merits, falling prey to the soul-devouring clutches of the enemy.
 The failure to seek redemption and perform acts of contrition heralds a fate of eternal loss and desolation, where neither worldly goods nor acquired knowledge can shield them from the divine reckoning that awaits beyond the confines of life's transient veil."
 [2]

 Nevertheless, as articulated by Duns Scotus: "It could be asserted that the intrinsic merit of virtuous actions serves as an inherent reward in itself, an idea echoed in Augustine's Confessions, emphasizing that every transgression carries its retribution.
-Sin, therefore, emerges as its punitive consequence, reinforcing the concept of inherent justice ingrained within the fabric of moral conduct.[3]
-Yet, we shall remember that one positive aspect of human nature is our capacity to receive forgiveness and attain salvation through our relationship with divinity.
+Sin, therefore, emerges as its punitive consequence, reinforcing the concept of inherent justice ingrained within the fabric of moral conduct."
+[3] Yet, we shall remember that one positive aspect of human nature is our capacity to receive forgiveness and attain salvation through our relationship with divinity.
 Through sincerity, responsibility, and earnestly seeking forgiveness, we can find peace and understanding in our connection with the Divine.
 As such, we can experience transformation and healing through accepting forgiveness and our sincere commitment to living in harmony and compassion.

 In conclusion, "everyone feels the existence of evil and feels horror at it and wants to get free from it.
 Evil is neither suffering nor sin; it is both at the same time, it is something common to them both.
 For they are linked together; sin makes us suffer and suffering makes us evil, and this indissoluble complex of suffering and sin's.[4]
-Contact with purity effects a transformation into evil.
+Contact with purity affects a transformation into evil.
 Only in this way can there be release from the indissoluble complex of suffering and sin.
 Through this contact, suffering gradually ceases to be mixed with sin; while sin transforms itself into simple suffering.
 This supernatural operation is called repentance.
-It is as though some joy were to shine upon the evil in us.[5]
+It is as though some joy were to shine upon the evil in us."
+[5]

 Bibliography